86 articles · 8 breeds · tools · topics

 Frequently asked questions

-How much more does a semi-commercial pig farm earn versus a backyard piggery in 2026?▾
+How much more does a semi-commercial pig farm earn versus a backyard piggery in 2026?

-Per-pig margin actually shrinks slightly as you scale, but total annual margin scales because you're running more pigs.
-A well-run backyard operation with 10 pigs per cycle, two cycles a year, nets roughly ₱160,000-₱220,000 annually.
-A semi-commercial farm with 80 pigs per cycle, two cycles a year, nets roughly ₱1.0M-₱1.4M annually but requires ₱2.5M-₱4M of capital and full-time management.
-The per-pig margin drops from about ₱8,000-₱11,000 backyard to ₱6,000-₱9,000 at semi-commercial scale, but total throughput more than compensates.
+Per-pig margin actually shrinks slightly as you scale, but total annual margin grows because you're running more pigs.
+At the farmgate that actually exists in mid-2026 (SINAG puts the industry average at ₱180-₱190/kg, and PSA's Q1 2026 national average was ₱176.03/kg), a standard backyard operation with 10 pigs per cycle, two cycles a year, nets roughly ₱30,000-₱75,000 annually.
+A semi-commercial farm with 80 pigs per cycle, two cycles a year, nets roughly ₱150,000-₱450,000 annually but requires ₱2.2M-₱4M of capital and full-time management.
+The per-pig margin drifts from about ₱1,500-₱4,000 backyard to ₱1,000-₱3,000 at semi-commercial scale, so the gain is throughput, not a fatter margin per pig.
+With cost of production around ₱180/kg, a badly run farm of either size loses money.

-What is the capital required to go from backyard to semi-commercial?▾
+What is the capital required to go from backyard to semi-commercial?

-Going from 10 head per cycle to 80 head per cycle requires roughly ₱2M- ₱3.5M of new investment: pen expansion (₱600,000-₱1,200,000), bulk feed storage and a small mill (₱300,000-₱500,000), water and waste systems (₱200,000-₱400,000), one full-time labourer plus your time, and ₱600,000- ₱900,000 in working capital for the bigger feed bill.
-That ignores the LGU permit upgrade from backyard to commercial, the BAI registration, and environmental compliance — all of which add ₱100,000-₱300,000.
+Going from 10 head per cycle to 80 head per cycle requires roughly ₱2.2M-₱4M of new investment: pen expansion (₱600,000-₱1,200,000), bulk feed storage and a small mill (₱300,000-₱500,000), water and waste systems (₱300,000-₱550,000), one full-time labourer plus your time, and ₱700,000-₱1,100,000 in working capital for the bigger feed bill.
+That figure already folds in the LGU permit upgrade from backyard to commercial, the BAI registration, and environmental compliance, which together run ₱100,000-₱300,000 on their own.

-At what farm size does per-pig profit stop improving?▾
+At what farm size does per-pig profit stop improving?

 Per-pig profit improves slightly from 5-10 head up to about 30-40 head because of feed bulk pricing and better buyer negotiating power.
 Beyond that, additional pigs add fixed costs (labour, biosec, larger water and power requirements, depreciation on heavier infrastructure) at roughly the same rate as marginal revenue.
 By 80-100 head, per-pig profit is flat or slightly lower than it was at 40 head.
 Real scale economies only kick in again above 200-300 head when you justify a feed mill, a dedicated farm vet, and bulk-truck buyer pricing.